369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 Linked list problems are a nice combination of algorithms and pointer manipulation which is what we are going to dive into here.

-Being a linear data struture, where elements are stored at non-contiguous locations, a linked list is like a chain made of nodes and the links are pointers. pointers represent the address of a location in memory.
+Being a linear data struture, where elements are stored at non-contiguous locations, a linked list is like a chain made of nodes and the links are pointers.
+Pointers represent the address of a location in memory.
 Lets begin!

 ### Why Linked Lists?